 (Please note that if you are unable to depart Kaktovik on the last day of the trip as scheduled, you will need to get yourself meals and a hotel in Kaktovik.
 This is not included in the trip price.)

 Temperatures vary dramatically in the Arctic and can range from the 20s to 70s.
 When the wind comes from the north, the temperature can drop to below freezing.
 Cold rains and snow are possible, but we get lots of sunny weather this time of the year.
-This trip happens during mosquito season, though bugs are made more bearable by cool, coastal breezes as we near the coast.
-Bring along a mosquito head net and a small bottle of DEET repellent.
+With luck this trip is prior to the “bug season” but bring along a mosquito head net and a small bottle of DEET repellent.
+Better safe than sorry.